The current investigation (Introducing this issue):

 Which words do you already know?
 Which are familiar (you have seen them, or can guess their meanings), but you’d like to know more about them?
 Which are completely new?

-Make a note of the words you would like to learn.
+of the words you would like to learn.
 After practicing them and taking the next quiz, how many have you learned?

 Notice how they are used in the readings and practice activities.
 Then try to use some of them yourself, in a sentence or two.